josenalde/datascience/README.md

 # datascience
-a course on data science fundamentals
+a course on data science fundamentals for developers - programming-business focused